 It’s inevitable that, if you use pens, ink is going to end up on your clothing somewhere.
 If you get ink stains on your clothes, it’s not the end of the world.
-That favourite shirt or top probably can still be salvaged.
+That favorite shirt, top or pair of pants probably can still be salvaged.

-The key is to treat the stain immediately before you wash it.
+The key to removing ink stains out of clothes is to treat the stain immediately before you wash it.
 Do not throw a stained item of any sort straight into the laundry.
 Once it’s been through the wash and the dryer, the stain is set into the fabric and is much more difficult to remove.

 Once you’ve treated the stain, you need to dab at it with a damp cloth or paper towel, working from the outside edges in toward the middle.
-Do not rub!
-This only spreads the stain and helps to work it deeper into the fibers.
+Do not rub it! (unless it is a commercial stain remover such as Amodex) This only spreads the stain and helps to work it deeper into the fibers.

 Blot away as much of the stain as possible.
 Then put the garment into the washing machine with regular laundry detergent.
 Wash with warm water.